Plans for the final 2 weekends for the Llanrhaeadr PDC

 SADIMET is the acronym of the design model we will follow

-key thought, SURVEY and ANALYSIS, the first first two stage are where all the information collecting and then thinking happens before we even think about design.
+A key thought: SURVEY and ANALYSIS, the first two stages are where all the information collecting and then thinking happens before we even think about design.

 Avoid making the error of jumping to design decisions at this stage

 The first area to survey is the client group itself.
 So think about what questions you might like to ask to reveal the FUNCTIONS of the space and the limiting factors for the design.
-Remember, Form always follows function.
-So over the course of the weekend we will be building up to doing a survey for the design proejct we will work on together.
+Remember, Form always follows Function.
+So over the course of the weekend we will be building up to doing a survey for the design project we will work on together.

-To be clear you design can be in any format, spoken word, slideshow, PowerPoint, chalk drawings, a clay model, anything that conveys the intention and informs the audience, draw on your won skill set here.
+To be clear your design can be in any format, spoken word, slideshow, PowerPoint, chalk drawings, a clay model, anything that conveys the intention and informs the audience; draw on your own skill set here.
 It is the process we are interested and that is the object of the exercise, to give you the experience of being part of a team to develop a design using the process/ model we have given you.
-It is not assessed in anyway, its purely an exercise which I hope you will enjoy.
+It is not assessed in any way, it’s purely an exercise which I hope you will enjoy.